manish-garodia/manish-garodia/common/mg-library/procedures/fun-with-git-bits/fun-with-git-bits.md

 				 - *-am* adds all changed files with the commit message.

 				----
-				## undo commit
+				## Rollback (undo) commit

-				Suppose, your commit message is wrong or you want to bring back from staging, before `commit push origin`, without hurting any files or local changes.
+				Suppose, your commit message is wrong or you want to bring back from staging, before issuing a `push origin`, without hurting any files or local changes.

 				```
 				$ <copy>git reset HEAD~</copy>
 				```

+				Erases your git history instead of making a new commit.

 				----
 				## Change the last commit